 All the following fixes are available for MacBook Pro, iMac Pro, MacBook Air, MacBook, iMac, etc.

 This is a simple solution that has worked for many users.
 Before shutting down your Mac, it is recommended that you close all of your running apps.
-Sometimes, a certain app has an unsaved document that can prevent Mac from shutting down.
+Sometimes, a frozen/crashing app or unsaved files can prevent Mac from shutting down.
 Manually closing the app can cause your Mac to shut down without issues.

 The SMC (System Management Controller) of a Mac is an integrated chip inside the logic's keyboard of your computer that controls energy in most physical components of the device.
 Sometimes an issue in SMC's configuration can prevent your Mac from shutting down.
 You can solve the issue by resetting SMC.
 Here are the steps:

 1. Shut down your Mac and unplug the battery charger from it (if it is connected).

 2. Now on the keyboard, press "Shift + Control + Option".
 Also press and hold the power button while doing it.

 3. After ten seconds, let go all the keys and press the power button again.
 The problem will be solved.

 If resetting SMC did not solve the problem, then it is recommended that you reset NVRAM (PRAM).
 NVRAM is a special memory that stores certain settings of Mac and quickly accesses them when required.
 If you cannot shut down your Mac, then resetting NVRAM might fix the issue.
 Follow these instructions: